Israel develops world’s first commercial alternative to bee pollination

 Farmers lease the robots, and pay a monthly fee per hectare.
 Polly currently works only with tomatoes, but there are plans to expand to other crops requiring buzz pollination.

 “We will slowly deploy robots over all of these growers’ hectares, and we already have 100 hectares booked that are waiting for our robots,” Iddo Geltner, CEO and Co-founder of Arugga, tells NoCamels.

 There are alternatives to bumblebees in greenhouses, but they are low-tech and impractical.
 Some farmers in Australia and South Africa actually use electric toothbrushes to manually pollinate their crops.

-“There’s no reason for bumblebees to be bred – they don’t help the environment, they actually ruin it,” says Geltner.
+“There’s no reason for bumblebees to be bred – they don’t help the environment,” says Geltner.